sandordargo/sandordargo.github.io/_posts/2019-6-6-the-slow-birth-of-a-developer.md

 Reading your first programming book, following through the first tutorial.
 Figuring out the first compiler issues.
 Solving production bugs.
 Crashing prod.
 Falling it back.
 Getting a big bunch of negative comments in a code review.
 Having rejected pull requests.
 Having merged pull requests.
 These might be all part of becoming a developer.

-Along the way you became a developer.
+Along the way, you became a developer.
 But it's not a specific point where you can ever arrive.
 It's an everlasting journey.
-Maybe there will be periods when you will not feel wether you're moving back or forward.
-There will be other moments when you'll feel like move backwards.
+Maybe there will be periods when you will not feel whether you're moving back or forward.
+There will be other moments when you'll feel like moving backwards.

 Remember one thing.
 If you care about it, you never move backwards.
 If you care about it, you'll look for ways to get forward.